Algebraic cocompleteness and finitary functors: Introduction

-of $G$-sets of cardinality at most $\lambda$ is algebraicly complete and cocomplete.
+of $G$-sets (sets with an action of $G$) of cardinality at most $\lambda$ is algebraically complete and cocomplete.

-If we work in the category of $cpo$'s as our base category, and if the given endofunctor is locally continuous, then Smyth and Plotkin proved in \cite{SP} that the initial algebra coincides with the terminal coalgebra.
+If we work in the category of $cpo$'s as our base category, then Smyth and Plotkin proved in \cite{SP} that the initial algebra coincides with the terminal coalgebra for all locally continuous endofunctors.
 That is, the underlying objects are equal, and the structure maps are inverse to each other.
 Is there a connection between initial algebras $\mu F$ and terminal coalgebras $\nu F$ for set functors $F$, too?
+We concentrate on \textit{precontinuous} set functors which is a generalization of finitary set functors encompassing also all continuous functors (preserving limits of $\omega^{\op}$-chains) and closed under arbitrary products, subfunctors, coproducts and composition.
+Each precontinuous functor has a terminal coalgebra $\nu F$ which carries a canonical partial order, and an initial algebra that, as a subposet of $\nu F$, has the same ideal \textit{cpo}-completion whenever $F\emptyset \ne \emptyset$.
+Consquently, assuming GCH, if the initial algebra is uncountable, it has the same cardinality as the terminal coalgebra.

-We concentrate on finitary set functors $F$.
-In case $F$ preserves limits of $\omega^{\op}$-chains, then $\nu F$ carries a canonical structure of a $cpo$ and, whenever $F\emptyset \ne \emptyset$, this $cpo$ is the ideal completion of $\mu F$ as its subposet, see \cite{A}.
-But what can we say about general finitary set functors?
-We prove that if $F\emptyset \ne \emptyset$ the initial algebra and terminal coalgebra carry a canonical partial order such that the conservative $cpo$-completions of $\mu F$ and $\nu F$ coincide.
-Moreover, the algebra structure of $\mu F$ determines the coalgebra structure of $\nu F$.
-And, analogously, the initial algebra and terminal coalgebra carry a canonical ultrametric such that the Cauchy completions of $\mu F$ and $\nu F$ coincide.
-This complements the result of Barr \cite{B} that if a finitary set functor with $F\emptyset \ne \emptyset$ preserves limits of $\omega^{\op}$-sequences, then $\nu F$ is the Cauchy completion of $\mu F$ with the canonical metric.
+And, analogously, assuming GCH the initial algebra and terminal coalgebra of a precontinuous functor with $F\emptyset \ne \emptyset$ carry a canonical ultrametric such that the Cauchy completions of $\mu F$ and $\nu F$ coincide.
+This complements the result of Barr \cite{B} that for every finitary, continuous set functor with $F\emptyset \ne \emptyset$ the metric space $\nu F$ is the Cauchy completion of $\mu F$.

-Finitary functors are also a topic of the last section devoted to non-regular cardinals: if $\lambda$ is a cardinal of countable cofinality, we prove that every endofunctor of $\Set_{\leq \lambda}$ is finitary.
-This requires the set-theoretical assumptions that no measurable cardinal exists.
-Surprisingly, $\Set_{\leq\lambda}$ is not algebraicly complete here.
+Finitary functors are also a topic of the last section devoted to non-regular cardinals: if $\lambda$ is a cardinal of countable cofinality, we prove that every endofunctor of $\Set_{\leq \lambda}$ is finitary, assuming that no measurable cardinal is smaller or equal to $\lambda$.
+For example for $\lambda = \aleph_\omega$.
+Surprisingly, $\Set_{\leq\aleph_\omega}$ is not algebraically complete.

 2mm